We are happy you have chosen the Czech Republic for your upcoming exchange!

 Czechs often eat homemade meals, and eating out is infrequent.

-However young people eat outside more often then in the past times..
+However young people eat outside more often than in the past times.

-There are several typical food you must try!
+There are several typical foods you must try!

 In the Czech Republic drinking alcohol is often encouraged when in good company.